KHUSHBOO0012/SystemDesign/DesignTraining.md

 - make query to one service and the other, do composition and return

-# Patterns for Concurrent Systems

-These clocks are related to Distributed DB.
-to trace back the event.

-## Lamport Clock(Logical Clock)
-- establishes partial order among node particular to a transaction agnostic to the local time.
-- to determine the order of events occurring.
-- N1, N2, N3 all will have its own clock, that starts with something say 0.
-- Whenver you are sending a request, you increment the clock.
-- Whenever you receive a request, you synchronise the clock by finding `max(its own clock, what it recieve)`.

-## Hybrid Clock
-- Clock value as well as machine time

 # Patterns for Microservices

 ## Twelve Factor: https://12factor.net/.